-At the age of eight I had the wonderful privilege of visiting my parents’ family in Germany for the first time.
-There I discovered a land of fairytales made real: rolling hills, snowy mountains, deep forests, and foreboding castles.
+At the age of eight I visited my parents’ family in Germany for the first time.
+There I discovered a land of fairy tales made real: rolling hills, snowy mountains, deep forests, and foreboding castles.
 Witches and dwarves haunted every corner, and a handsome prince always waited around the bend.

 Early on I fell in love with stories, books, and writing.
 Not so much to escape, but because they provided a perfect complement to my already escapist existence.

-Today I balance my life as a biologist and writer.
+Today I balance my life as an ecologist and writer.
 I treasure all living things and weave many fantastic creatures into my stories.
-The worlds I create are a strange amalgamation of medieval Europe and colonial Costa Rica, with misty forests, vast savannas, and steamy jungles.
+The worlds I create are a strange amalgamation of medieval Europe and colonial America, with misty forests, vast savannas, and steamy jungles.
 They are populated by brave heroines, noble heroes, and twisted villains.
 They reflect the magic I’ve known all my life, of dance and music and play, as well as the hardship that I and many of the people I care for have encountered along the way.

 Interested in contacting Karin for an event, guest post, book club discussion, or signing?
 Please fill out the form below.